mvestola/panttipullo-react-native/README.md

 ### Logo

 Logo uses creative common licenced images from the [Noun project](https://thenounproject.com):
-* beer bottle by Nikita Kozin from the Noun Project
+* bottle image by Nikita Kozin from the Noun Project
-* scan barcode by sandra from the Noun Project
+* barcode scan image by sandra from the Noun Project